-Elise M. Bloom is a member of Proskauer’s Executive Committee, co-head of the Class/Collective Actions Group and former co-Chair of the Labor & Employment Law Department which has been named by The American Lawyer as one of the top three U.S. labor and employment practices by The American Lawyer, ranked by Chambers Global 2014 as Band 1 in the U.S. and by Chambers USA 2013 as Band 1 Nationally and recipient of the Chambers USA 2012 Award for Excellence.
+Elise M. Bloom is a member of Proskauer’s Executive Committee, co-head of the Class/Collective Actions Group and former co-Chair of the Labor & Employment Law Department.
+During her tenure as co-Chair, the department was named one of the top three U.S. labor and employment practices by The American Lawyer, ranked by Chambers Global 2014 as Band 1 in the U.S. and by Chambers USA 2013 as Band 1 Nationally, and recipient of the Chambers USA 2012 Award for Excellence.

 Elise is widely recognized as one of the leading employment lawyers and was named “Best in Labor & Employment” at Euromoney’s 2014 Americas Women in Business Law Awards.
 Elise is also widely considered to be one of the most creative and effective Wage & Hour Collective Action defense lawyers in the U.S. This is demonstrated by the fact that she was recently named by Employment Law360 as one of the top five Class Action “Most Valuable” lawyers in practice today.
 Elise defends employers against individual and class actions brought under federal and state anti-discrimination laws as well as against collective and class action claims alleging wage and hour violations under federal and state law.

 Possessing extensive pre-trial and jury trial experience, Elise is routinely called upon to handle litigation involving a wide range of general employment issues, even when not involved in the pre-trial preparation.
 In addition to her focus on wage-hour and anti-discrimination cases, her trial experience extends to state law contract and tort claims as well as claims arising under the FMLA and ERISA.